u0078867/react-three-kneerig/README.md

 React component, using [Three.js](https://threejs.org/) and [react-three-renderer](https://github.com/toxicFork/react-three-renderer)
-showing a 3D scene with STL femur and tibia models.
+showing a 3D scene with STL femur, tibia and patella models.
 The scene:

-* allows to load STL files for femur and tibia;
+* allows to load STL files for femur/tibia/patella;
-* allows to set the pose for both;
+* allows to set the pose for the bones;
 * allows to set insertions positions for SMCL (Superficial Medical Collateral Ligament);
 * allows to set initial camera position;
 * has trackball controls (pan, tilt, zoom);